dmnfarrell/epitopemap/README.md

 ### A web application for visualizing mhc binding predictions

-**Note:** It is now recommended that you use the epitopepredict tool instead. http://dmnfarrell.github.io/epitopepredict
+**Note:** It is now recommended that you use the epitopepredict tool instead: https://github.com/dmnfarrell/epitopepredict

 #### Background